Fortnite makers unhappy at gamers cheating using mods - CBBC Newsround

 Have you ever used a cheat to win while playing a videogame?
-Maybe you've been left frustrated after another player had better abilities because they've hacked the game to improve their performance.
+Maybe you've been left frustrated after another player was better purely because they've hacked the game to improve their performance.

 Recently the makers of Fortnite have been unhappy about mods to their game.
 They are suing one YouTube gamer, Brandon Lucas, who posted videos of himself cheating at the battle royale game.